loscrossos/crossos_pynst/doc/tutorial_comfy.md

 ### Overview

+Pynst is a powerful tool to securely install, manage and repair your comfyUI setup.
+It also can fully install workflows (the workflow file AND the models and the right dependencies).
+This all depends on an installer file (which is a plain text file with instructions).
+The definition file can be provided by someone or you can easily define one yourself!

-In this tutorial we will learn how to build a perfect ComfyUI installatation with Pynst and how the Pynstaller definition file is built.
+In this tutorial we will learn how to build a perfect ComfyUI installatation file with Pynst and how we can use it to manage a new installation or your existing installation.
 This way you can build your own or expand an existing file to your liking.
 Therefore this tutorial is more to learn how pynst works.

 If all you want is to install ComfyUI, then you dont need the tutorial.
 The full pynst file is in the repo in the folder `pynstallers`.
+Also you dont have to remember or note the example.
+The file used for this tutorial is provided in the repo!

 all you need to run is: